alteezy/ml-zoomcamp-2025-homework1/01-intro-notes.md

 columns_with_missing = (missing_values > 0).sum()
 ```

-We discovered that 4 out of 11 columns had missing values, highlighting the importance of data quality assessment.
+The homework revealed that several columns contained missing values, highlighting the importance of data quality assessment in real-world datasets.

 ### Statistical Analysis
 ```python